Academic IELTS Writing task 1 Sample 107 - Computer ownership as a percentage of the population and by level of education

 In 2002, more than 50% people owned a computer and it began to rise over the years.
 The increase was rather slow however a consistent improvement could be seen.
 At two years interval, the number of ownership increases by two percent.
 The highest amount of ownership, approximately 75% is recorded to be in 2010.

-Overall, I come into a conclusion that the bar charts depict similar trends with only small changes from year to year.
+Overall, the bar charts depict similar trends with only small changes from year to year.
 Apparently, the better the education one received, the greater the percentage of keeping his or her computer.

 [ Written by - Taqinni ]